gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 1. Read scaling - All writes goto one db node, which gets replicated to all read node db.
 2. Write scaling - Sharding

+### Read vs Writes

+How you store and retrieve data often depends on system, if its read heavy or write heavy.
+Read heavy is easy to scale via replication.

 ### Caching